vivek3003/flux-redux-migration/README.md

 /**
   * The createFluxStore is different from the original redux/createStore in 2 ways,
   * 1. It accepts both action.type and action.actionType.
-It also adds the 'type' key so that your reducer  *     will work as required.
+It also adds the 'type' key so that your reducer
+  *    will work as required.
   *
   * 2. It passes the action['type'] as parameter to the subscribed callbacks.
 You can use this if you have
-  *     emit different events based on the actionType.
+  *    to emit different events based on the actionType.
   */

 var todoReduxStore = createFluxStore(todos);